jcurl/RJCP.DLL.SerialPortStream/README.md

 drivers provide extra data depending on what a previous process was doing.
 It shows itself as garbage zero's appearing at the beginning of a stream when reading, and may be visible in your application also.
-There's a test case `comptest/kernelbug` that shows this behaviour on a Lenevo T61p.
+There's a test case `comptest/kernelbug` that shows this behaviour on a Lenovo T61p.
 Affected is PL2303H and FTDI chipsets.
 Chipsets that don't show this behaviour are 16550A and PL2303RA chipsets.
 Invocate the test program twice and you'll see the error.
 This is reported to